dieuxuanhien/uit-go-se360/docs/architecture/solutions/solution-01-async-decoupling.md

     *   Saves "Trip Requested" to DB.
     *   **Publishes Event:** `TripRequested` -> Event Bus.
     *   **Returns:** "202 Accepted" (Trip ID).
-    *   *Time taken:* 50ms (Constant).
+    *   *Time taken:* typically fast and bounded (DB write + publish), not tied to driver-search latency.

 2.  **The Event Bus (The Buffer):**
     *   Stores the message safely.
-    *   **The "Dam" Effect:** If 10,000 requests come in 1 second, the Bus accepts them all.
-It does not crash.
+    *   **The "Dam" Effect:** Bursts are converted into a backlog the consumer can drain at its own rate.
+(The bus still has service quotas/limits; producers must handle publish failures and apply backpressure or reject load when needed.)

 3.  **Driver Service (Consumer):**
     *   **Pulls** messages from the Bus.
     *   **The "Valve" Effect:** It processes 50 messages/second (or whatever it can handle).
-    *   *Result:* The Driver Service is never overwhelmed.
-It works at 100% capacity, but never 101%.
+    *   *Result:* The Driver Service can be kept within controlled concurrency.
+When demand exceeds capacity, the backlog grows in the queue instead of exploding in RAM across upstream services.

 ## 3. Why This Fixes the Crash
 *   **Decoupling:** Trip Service latency is now independent of Driver Service latency.